Crystals Index page

 Soldering is the fun part!..... however it's also a little toxic because solder is half lead half tin.

 The flux gives off strong fumes.
 So, if you've got delicate skin, wearing disposable rubber gloves is wise.
-Good ventilation is a must.
+Good ventilation is a must for this task.

 The right tools and solder for an excellent job